jdkweb/laravel-search/README.md

 ]
 ```

-### Use methods and Closures in the config file
+### Methods and Closures
-##### Configuration
 The configurations above provide several examples of using methods and Closures.

-This makes it possible to relate the models to be used to each other or to use external data in the search results.
+This makes it possible to relate the models to Closure functions, and methods form (other) models or controllers.

 #### Methods
 In config file